aces/Loris/modules/configuration/help/configuration.md

 **Note:** Take caution while editing these fields.
 Once you click **Submit**, there is no way to undo changes, unless you re-edit and re-submit a new form.

-**Note:** at the top of the page, you can click the links to configure study projects and subprojects.
+**Note:** at the top of the page, you can click the links to configure study projects and cohorts.